kelseymatsik/ds4002_project2/README.md

 ## Contents of Repository
 This repository contains all the work for Project 2 of Prototyping which has the goal of working with time series data.
-Specifcally, the goal of the repository is to answer the question:
+Specifcally, the goal of the repository is to answer the question: <br> <br>
-_How have crime rates in Charlottesville changed over time, specifically with respect to the UVA academic calendar?_<br>
+_How have crime rates in Charlottesville changed over time, specifically with respect to the UVA academic calendar?_